Generic selectors

 GRADE Working Group grades of evidence High certainty: We are very confident that the true effect lies close to that of the estimate of the effect Moderate certainty: We are moderately confident in the effect estimate.
 The true effect is likely to be close to the estimate of the effect, but there is a possibility that it is substantially different Low certainty: Our confidence in the effect estimate is limited: The true effect may be substantially different from the estimate of the effect Very low certainty: We have very little confidence in the effect estimate: The true effect is likely to be substantially different from the estimate of effect

 I2 is 72% suggestive of moderate heterogeneity in data. bFunnel plot is suggestive of presence of some of the studies outside the plot; hence, it is likely that significant publication bias may be present [Supplementary Figure 1].
-GRADE: Grades of Recommendation, Assessment, Development and Evaluation, AI: Aromatase inhibitor, ISS: Idiopathic short stature, SDS: Standard deviation score, GH: Growth hormone, PAH: Predicted adult height, rhGH: Recombinant human growth hormone, Ht-SDS: Height standard deviation score, CI: Confidence interval, MD: Mean difference, OR: Odds ratio; PCG: passive/placebo control group, TAEs: Total adverse events, RCTs: Randomized control trials
+GRADE: Grades of Recommendation, Assessment, Development and Evaluation, AI: Aromatase inhibitor, ISS: Idiopathic short stature, SDS: Standard deviation score, GH: Growth hormone, PAH: Predicted adult height, rhGH: Recombinant human growth hormone, Ht-SDS: Height standard deviation score, CI: Confidence interval, MD: Mean difference, OR: Odds ratio; PCG: passive/placebo control group, TAEs: Total adverse events, RCTs: Randomized control trials.
+Values in bold are statistically significant.

 Supplementary Figure 1